goldmansachs/obevo/obevo-site/src/site/markdown/db-project-structure.md

 For each schema, you will then define the table, sp, view, data, ... folders

+## Separating Schema Packaging from Config

+In some use cases, you may want to separate the directories in which your config and your schema folders reside.

+It is worth going through the rest of this page first to understand the basics.
+But if you do want to explore separating your config and schemas, please see the [schema-and-config-packaging](schema-and-config-packaging.html) page for more details.

 ## File Structure (for all object types)

 ### Structure